tskit-dev/tsdate/docs/introduction.md

 cen = 'style="text-align: center; padding: 0.5em 0"'
 HTML(f"""<table>
     <caption style="padding: 0 4em">An example of using `tsinfer` followed by `tsdate` on some DNA sequence data.
-    You can see that tsdate sets a timescale and changes node times so that mutations (red crosses) are more evenly distributed over edges of the genealogy.
+    You can see that <em>tsdate</em> sets a timescale and changes node times so that mutations (red crosses) are more evenly distributed over edges of the genealogy.
 This results in more realistic local trees (with coalescences clustered, as expected from theory, at recent times)</caption>
     <t style=""><td {cen}><div style="font-size: 0.6em">{haps}</div></td><td></td><td {cen} width="300">{svg1}</td><td></td><td {cen} width="300">{svg2}</td></tr>